SoRo-KA/FirstEncounter/README.md

 ## 🧠 Purpose

-This repository aims to provide a **shared workspace** where the KACST and collaborators can design, develop, and test demo use cases efficiently — ensuring consistency, traceability, and teamwork across all contributions.
+This repository aims to provide a **shared workspace** where we can design, develop, and test demo use cases efficiently — ensuring consistency, traceability, and teamwork across all contributions.